lisaduong1/SQL_AssessmentTest1/README.md

 3. What customer has the highest customer ID number whose name starts with an 'E' and has an address ID lower than 500?

-   The answer is Eddie Tomlin
+   The answer is Eddie Tomlin.